Stereo Dense Scene Reconstruction and Accurate Localization for Learning-Based Navigation of Laparoscope in Minimally Invasive Surgery: Methodology

-The Fig. \ref{overall_Framework}(a) shows the overview of the proposed stereo dense reconstruction and laparoscope tracking framework.
-The left (\emph{L}) and right (\emph{R}) RGB image at time stamp \emph{t} $\in$ $\left[0, T\right]$ were defined as \emph{$L_t$} and \emph{$R_t$}.
-By fine-tuning a HSM network, the depth image \emph{$D_t$} can be computed by using \emph{$L_t$} and \emph{$R_t$}.
-The depth image \emph{$D_t$} and left frame \emph{$L_t$} from \emph{t}\;=\;0 to \emph{t}\;=\;\emph{T} are inputted to a dense visual reconstruction algorithm, which can recover the whole 3D structure of the tissue surface.
-Notably, both the depth estimation network and reconstruction algorithm were designed to enable real-time performance.
-Combining the scale-aware 3D model of the surgical scene with the visual tracking method, we formulated a laparoscopic localization module to estimate the laparoscope pose of a new given frame.
+Fig. \ref{overall_Framework}(a) shows an overview of the proposed stereo-dense reconstruction and laparoscopic tracking framework.
+The rectified left ($L$) and right ($R$) RGB image at timestamp \emph{t} $\in$ $\left[0, T\right]$ are defined as \emph{$L_t$} and \emph{$R_t$}, respectively.
+In Section \ref{method_depth_estimation}, by fine-tuning a Hierarchical Deep Stereo Matching (HSM) network \cite{yang2019hierarchical}, the disparity map \emph{$P_t$} is first computed using \emph{$L_t$} and \emph{$R_t$}, which is then converted to a depth image \emph{$D_t$}.
+In Section \ref{method_reconstruction}, the estimated depth \emph{$D_t$} and the corresponding left frame \emph{$L_t$} from \emph{t}\;=\;0 to \emph{t}\;=\;\emph{T} are input into a dense visual reconstruction algorithm that recovers the entire 3D structure of the tissue surface.
+Notably, both the depth estimation network and reconstruction algorithm are designed to achieve real-time performance.
+Finally, by combining the scale-aware 3D model of the surgical scene with a visual tracking method, a laparoscopic localization module can be formulated to estimate the laparoscopic pose of a new given frame, which is presented in Section \ref{method_localization}.